milvus-io/milvus-docs/site/en/adminGuide/allocate.md

 Using Helm to upgrade resources will cause the running pods to perform rolling update.
 </div>

-There are two ways to allocate resources.
+There are two ways to allocate resources:

 - [Use the commands](allocate.md#Allocate-resources-with-commands)
 - [Set the parameters in the `YAML` file](allocate.md#Allocate-resources-by-setting-configuration-file )